 Cognitive Neuroscience and the Department of Cognitive Science

-How can I get into a PhD program in neuroscience without a degree in neuroscience?
+Can I get into a PhD program in neuroscience without a degree in neuroscience?

+Yes.
 Graduate programs care more about your training and research experience than they do about your major.
 To prepare for a PhD program, take the courses that give you training in neuroscience and/or cognitive neuroscience, get research experience with faculty members doing neuroscience, and take the time to think about what sort of research you want to do in this field.

 It is also possible, though not necessary, to do a Dean’s Approved Major.
 Any student interested in developing for the BA a major of his or her own design may submit, before the end of the sophomore year, a program proposal for a Dean’s Approved Major to the Office of Undergraduate Studies.
 The Dean of Undergraduate Studies and the Dean of the College of Arts and Sciences must approve any proposed Dean’s Approved Major.
-Thus, you can design a major in neuroscience or cognitive neuroscience.
+Thus, you can design a major in cognitive neuroscience.
 The first step in this process is to consult with the Dean of Undergraduate Studies.

 How can I get research experience with faculty members doing work in the area of neuroscience?

 The best way to form a relationship with these researchers is to take their courses.
 Positions in neuroscience labs are competitive, so start by researching faculty members, taking their courses, and talking to the faculty members about how to prepare for a research position.

 The following is a representative list of courses that would be valuable to students interested in neuroscience and/or cognitive neuroscience.
 Most of these courses have prerequisites, so work with your advisor to plan your program!